 In the trunk the image above shows that a tight psoas muscle can shorten the body on the tight side.
 This tightness manifests by a pulling up on the hip socket and a pulling down on the shoulder drawing the two bony landmarks closer to each other.

 This is a little counter-intuitive because you might be thinking that if the right hip is higher the right shoulder should be higher as well but the tight psoas constricts that entire side of the body.

-Gentle release work that almost anyone can do can help you find relief from so many nagging issues that go undiagnosed and often leave you without any hope of healing because doctors, MRI’s and x-rays often report that seems to be no problem.
+Gentle release work that almost anyone can do can help you find relief from so many nagging issues that often go undiagnosed and leave you without any hope of healing because doctors, MRI’s and x-rays often report that there seems to be no problem.

 If you found this post to be helpful, you might be interested in my Psoas Release Party! video set.
 The psoas is the most important muscle in the body and involved in almost all pain issues.

 For a limited time we are offering my Psoas Release Party! video on sale at a specially discounted price.
 The Psoas Release Party! will enlighten you about the majesty of this muscle and share exercises that serve both yoga students and teachers.